 Day-4: Sales Emporium of Gangtok and the Mayfair Resorts Mahjong Casino

 The Sales Emporium of Gangtok exhibits the richest elements of the Tibetan arts and Culture.
-A training institution, art museum gallery and exhibition all put together at one place, this emporium is a two storied building showcasing the Tibetan Works of Art such as Woodwork, Thanka Paintings, Handloom weaving which includes weaving carpets, rugs, shawls, etc., bamboo work, furniture work and local herbs and medicines put up for both demonstration and sale.
+A training institution, art museum gallery and exhibition all put together at one place, this emporium is a two-storied building showcasing the Tibetan Works of Art such as Woodwork, Thanka Paintings, Hand loom weaving which includes weaving carpets, rugs, shawls, etc., bamboo work, furniture work and local herbs and medicines put up for both demonstration and sale.
 You can enjoy and witness the Tibetan artistry unfolding itself live as you move around the various halls of the building.
 Artisans, painters, craftsmen, weavers and students from the local area all come together to put their talents into action and what transpires is elegance and nothing less.
-You can be sure to leave with a heavy baggage as you move out of the emporia.
+You can be sure to leave with a heavy baggage as you move out of the Emporia.

 Mayfair Gangtok Casino Mahjong is what I will suggest you must visit during the evening and not before that, as the rhythm build up after 7 p.m in the evening.
 Planning to ask for a suite here will be beyond your imagination and especially during the New Year Season, it shoots up to 50-60 grand.
 The Mayfair Resort is atop a small hillock and is towards the left from the entrance junction.
 The resort flaunts a magnificent entrance with a fountain at the centre, a white stone Buddha statue on the left, an ultra-modern spa, a banquet hall and a lounge on the top most level.

 The Casino Mahjong is a separate entity on the right side of the entrance road.
 As a rookie, one can try their hands on the Roulette.
 There are other card games such as the Blackjack, rummy and jackpot machines inside.
 The entrance is usually a make or break point for the visitor.
-The tickets are heavily priced between 4-5 grand and that segregates the genuine players from the rest.
+The tickets are heavily priced between 4-5 grand and that segregate the genuine players from the rest.
 However, the food and drinks are on the house and apart from gambling, you can enjoy some live music here.
 Photography is not allowed inside the casino, but you can click abundant pictures in the resort.

 Cost Comparison on Road Travel:

-- The road taxes are based on the data provided by the Planning Commission Report data and is figurative approximation.
+- The road taxes based on the data provided by the Planning Commission Report data and is figurative approximation.

 - The other factors such as stay in hotels, your personal expenses will change according to group size, duration of stay, viewpoints added or removed etc.